Equivariant toric geometry and Euler-Maclaurin formulae: Equivariant characteristic classes of toric varieties.

-The following result provides an equivariant analogue of the motivic Chern class transformation of \cite{BSY}; see \cite{AMSS}[Thm.4.2]: \bt Let $X$ be a complex quasi-projective variety with an action of the torus $\bT$.
+The following result provides an equivariant analogue of the motivic Chern class transformation of \cite{BSY}; see \cite{AMSS}[Thm.4.2] for the quasi-projective context and \cite{FRW}[Sec.2.3 and 2.4] for the general context.
+(Note that these results use (implicitly) the {\it equivariant weak factorization theorem} as in \cite{Ber}[Thm.3.4].) \bt Let $X$ be a complex algebraic variety with an action of the torus $\bT$.
 There exists a unique natural transformation

 satisfying the following properties: \begin{enumerate} \item[(a)] (functoriality) \ $mC_y^\bT$ is covariant for $\bT$-equivariant proper morphisms; \item[(b)] (normalization) \ if $X$ is smooth, then \be mC_y^\bT([id_X])=\Lambda_y(T^*_X):=\sum_{p=0}^{\dim(X)} [\Lambda^p T^*_X]_\bT \cdot y^p \in K^0_\bT(X)[y] \simeq K_0^\bT(X)[y]. \ee \end{enumerate} Moreover, $mC_y^\bT$ commutes with exterior products. \et